Use these Quick Links to explore this page:

 - Wash your dog.
 Wash your dog.
 Any shampoo is acceptable but you may want to try FLUSH & KILL Shampoo as its added essential oils may accelerate eradication.

 - Apply Mite Avenge.
 Close the tub drain or better yet, place your clean wet dog in a watertight closed container that’s slightly larger than your dog.
 (Depending on your pet’s size, it could be a plastic sweater box, Rubbermaid-type plastic tub, drywall pan, portable dog washtub, etc.) Completely saturate your dog with Mite Avenge by applying the solution uniformly across all areas of the skin and fur.
 Use every drop necessary to soak the dog down.
-Do not discard the Mite Avenge runoff that will collect in the bottom of the plastic container
+Do not discard the Mite Avenge runoff that will collect in the bottom of the plastic container as you will want to recirculate it for a thorough drenching.

 - Do NOT rinse Mite Avenge off.
 Allow to slowly air dry.
 Do not force air dry or use direct heat.
 Pat paw pads and between the toes thoroughly dry.